Seeing Beyond the Image: ECG and Anatomical Knowledge-Guided Myocardial Scar Segmentation from Late Gadolinium-Enhanced Images: Results and Analysis

 \textbf{Result visualization and interpretability.} Figure \ref{interpret} compares segmentation quality (b,c) and region-wise scar volume across 17 AHA myocardial regions for the ground truth (d), the image-only baseline prediction (e), and our multimodal prediction (f) for a test subject.
 The ground truth plot shows scar burden in specific mid-ventricular and apical regions.
 The baseline model captures the broad pattern but consistently underestimates scar, while the multimodal model more closely matches both the magnitude and spatial distribution across the 17 myocardial regions.
 This reflects the added value of ECG and temporal cues in capturing subtle regional variations in scar distribution, resulting in uniform performance.
-The temporal attention maps (h) highlight that the model focuses more on the clinically indicative regions/biomarkers such as Q waves, QRS and/or abnormal ST–T segments~\cite{Das2008-oq,Kashou2025-dy}, on leads II, aVR, V2, and V4 and the cross-lead attention map (g) highlights the distinctive pattern in Lead III and shows a positive correlation among V5, V6, and Lead II.\\ \textbf{Limitations and future work.} The ECG-driven gains are promising but remain incremental, likely constrained by the quality and limited information from digitized paper ECGs.
-Future gains may be achieved by directly using full 10-second digital ECGs or developing more robust digitization algorithms as well as designing better temporal-aware feature fusion.
+The temporal attention maps (h) highlight that the model focuses more on the clinically indicative regions/biomarkers such as Q waves, QRS and/or abnormal ST–T segments~\cite{Das2008-oq,Kashou2025-dy}, on leads II, aVR, V2, and V4.
+The cross-lead attention map (g) highlights the distinctive pattern in Lead III and shows a positive correlation among V5, V6, and Lead II.\\ \textbf{Limitations and future work.} The ECG-driven gains are encouraging but remain modest, likely due to variability in digitalized ECG signal quality and the imbalanced sample distribution across bins.
+Future gains may be achieved by developing more robust digitization algorithms as well as designing better temporal-aware feature fusion with larger datasets and extending 2D to 3D.
 As shown in Fig.~\ref{fig:dice_scores}, the model with time conditioning achieved more significant improvements on cases with a 1-week [7,14) and 3-week to 1-month time window compared to the rest.
-Our current segmentation remains 2D, so extending it to 3D to better capture heart structure and function can be another promising direction.
+The time-conditioned model shows higher median performance across most of the time bins, with more pronounced gains at longer time intervals indicating improved robustness to large temporal gaps between modalities.